Synvya/sdk/examples/basic_buyer/README.md

     - Displays the product details to the user
     - Interactive CLI interface

+    ## Prerequisites

+    The buyer agent uses an a Cassandra vector database for Retrieval Augmented Generation (RAG).

+    Launch an instance of the Cassandra Docker official image locally before running the buyer agent.

+    ```bash
+    docker run -d --name cassandra-db -p 9042:9042 cassandra:latest
+    ```

     ## Setup

     1. Clone the repository and navigate to this example: